LGBTQ rights in Florida

-Lesbian, gay, bisexual, and transgender (LGBTQ) people in the U.S. state of Florida have federal protections, but many face legal difficulties on the state level that are not experienced by non-LGBT residents.
+Lesbian, gay, bisexual, and transgender (LGBTQ) people in the U.S. state of Florida have federal protections, but many face some legal challenges on the state level that are not experienced by non-LGBT residents.
 Same-sex sexual activity became legal in the state after the U.S. Supreme Court's decision in Lawrence v.
 Texas on June 26, 2003, although the state legislature has not repealed its sodomy law.
 Same-sex marriage has been legal in the state since January 6, 2015.
 Discrimination on account of sexual orientation and gender identity in employment, housing and public accommodations is outlawed following the U.S. Supreme Court's ruling in Bostock v.
 Clayton County.
 In addition, several cities and counties, comprising about 55 percent of Florida's population, have enacted anti-discrimination ordinances.
 These include Jacksonville, Miami, Tampa, Orlando, St. Petersburg, Tallahassee and West Palm Beach, among others.
 Conversion therapy is also banned in a number of cities in the state, mainly in the Miami metropolitan area, but has been struck down by the 11th Circuit Court of Appeals.
-In September 2023, Lake Worth Beach, Florida became an official "LGBT sanctuary city" to protect and defend LGBT rights.
+In September 2023, Lake Worth Beach, Florida became an official "LGBTQ sanctuary city" to protect and defend LGBTQ rights.

-Since 2021, under the leadership of Governor Ron DeSantis, the state has seen a significant erosion in LGBT, especially transgender, rights.
+Since 2021, under the leadership of Governor Ron DeSantis, the state has seen a significant erosion in LGBTQ rights, and especially transgender rights.
 In June 2021, a bill was passed preventing transgender women and girls from participating in female sports in schools.
-In April 2023, Florida LGBT advocacy group Equality Florida issued a travel advisory for LGBTQ people to avoid visiting or moving to the state.
+In April 2023, Florida LGBTQ advocacy group Equality Florida issued a travel advisory for LGBTQ people to avoid visiting or moving to the state.
 The following May, the Human Rights Campaign signed on to the travel advisory, citing legislation recently signed by Governor DeSantis, while stopping short of calling for a boycott of the state.

 In May 2023, several bills were signed by DeSantis, which prohibited access to hormone replacement therapy for transgender minors and created barriers to accessing hormone replacement therapy for adults, including banning insurance coverage for such treatments and requiring a physician to administer the treatment rather than a nurse practitioner.
 Furthermore, the bills allow for transgender individuals using a restroom consistent with their gender identity in a public building to be charged with criminal trespass, expand the Parental Rights in Education Act, enable medical practitioners to deny service based on personal belief, and restrict "adult live performances" anywhere a child might be present (notably targeting drag performances, as claimed by DeSantis).
+In April 2026, the state passed a bill that will prohibit state and local governments from promoting or funding efforts classified as diversity, equity, and inclusion (DEI)—including LGBTQ organizations and events.